mohitpai/journey-optimizer.en/help/using/messages/create-in-app.md

 ### Content tab {#content-tab}

-From the **Content** tab, you can definen and personalize: the content of the notification and the style of the **Close** button.
+From the **Content** tab, you can define and personalize: the content of the notification and the style of the **Close** button.
 You can also add a media to your In-App notification, and add action buttons from this tab.

 #### Close button {#close-button}